Gemma Bosini

 Gemma Bosini (1890 – 2 February 1982) was an Italian operatic soprano who had an active international performance career in 1909–1930.
 She is especially associated with the role of Alice Ford in Giuseppe Verdi's Falstaff, a role which she performed more than 400 times on stage during her career.
-She is also remembered for being the first soprano to record the role of Mimi in Giacomo Puccini's La boheme in 1917.
+She is also remembered for being the first soprano to record the role of Mimì in Giacomo Puccini's La boheme in 1917.
 She also made complete recordings of Gounod's Faust and Lehar's The Merry Widow.
 After retiring from performance in 1930, she devoted herself to teaching singing and managing the career of her husband, baritone Mariano Stabile.